engin7/dolmus_taksi/README.md

 <img src="https://user-images.githubusercontent.com/32449276/76433556-876d0f00-63c5-11ea-8996-7a6afbb09518.png" width="200">

 District and city names with small text size will be added below neighborhood names.
 Firestore database will be updated accordingly.
+Tableview cells will be sorted by user location and time and will be more user friendly.

 Example: Williamsburg (Bigger text, first line)   Brooklyn, New York (Smaller text, second line)